petrgorcik/wordpress_furniturecomparison/README.md

 - **oxek_cust_seller** – information about affiliate partner and part of code used in link to affiliate product

-Cahange collation as you need in create table codes below:
+Change collation as you need in create table codes below:

 CREATE TABLE IF NOT EXISTS **`oxek_cust_products`** ( `item_id` varchar(40) CHARACTER SET utf8 COLLATE utf8_czech_ci NOT NULL COMMENT 'Unique identification of product in eshop',